edaerdas/bookstore/README.md

   Customer cannot register existing email address.

 After run project, you can request endpoints via Book Store.postman_collection in repository.
+You should import the Book Store.postman_collection file to Postman.

 Authentication and Test not implemented.